danicrg/astrocito/README.md

-# astrocito
+# Astrocito

-Problem statement for Telecode Competition
+Problem statement for Telecode Competition in [Statement](./enunciado.md)